 The Early Days of Farming the Hollow (1888 - 1940)

 In 1888, my great grandfather Jacob Edmund Jones left Kansas in search of a place to farm and raise a family, and he found it at Hungry Hollow.
 Surviving those first few winters eating beans and potatoes, he was literally hungry.
 But his hard work and persistence paid off, and Hungry Hollow became a successful "truck farm" during the 1920's and 30's, growing vegetables and grapes and delivering them throughout the South Puget Sound region.

 The farm transitioned to a small-scale livestock operation in the 1940's.
 It was managed by my grandfather Alfred for many years, and later by my Uncle Fred, who lives on the farm and manages forest operations.
 My parents also lived on the farm and grew strawberries, raspberries, pumpkins, and Christmas trees in the 1980's.

 The Next Chapter (2017 - Present)

 In 2017 I left Seattle and returned to live in the old farmhouse.
 I purchased the remaining cows from my Uncle and have since added chickens for both eggs and meat, heritage turkeys, honey bees, and pigs.

-In January, 2018, HungryHollowFarm.com was launched with the mission of providing the Puget Sound region with a local pasture-based alternative to factory-farms.
+In January, 2018, HungryHollowFarm.com was launched with the mission of providing Western Washington with a convenient, local, and pasture-based alternative to factory-farms.